kyma-project/kyma/resources/ark/README.md

 }
 ```

-The `CreateResources` Function is called before the backup to install all required test data.
-The `TestResources` Function is called after CreateResources to validate if the test data is working like expected.
+- The `CreateResources` Function is called before the backup to install all required test data.
+- The `TestResources` Function is called after CreateResources to validate if the test data is working like expected.
 After the pipeline did a backup and restore on the cluster the `TestResources` function is called again to validate the restore was working as expected.

-The test has to be registered in the central E2E test.
+Register the test in the central E2E tests.